hanggrian/collapsingtoolbarlayout-subtitle/README.md

 * Deceptive package name.

 ### Also...
-It is still detabable if we even need this library.
+It is detabable if we even need this library.
-If the material guidelines says it's ok to have a multiline text in toolbar layout, then they surely would've implemented such feature.
+If the material guidelines says it's ok to have a multiline text in toolbar layout, then they surely would've already implemented such feature.
 If it doesn't say anything about subtitle (which is odds because Toolbar has it), then we probably shouldn't use it out of respect to the guidelines.